kisaacs/bpc-reading-group/README.md

 ### Reading Group Mechanics

 We will meet for one hour each week to discuss the week's reading.
+If the group is sizable, we may split into breakout rooms for smaller discussions, then reconvene to discuss points raised during those discussions.

 - Meeting Time: Fridays 1 PM Tucson Time
 - Meeting Place: Zoom